Let's face it. For most of us, how we really live in a house and how we present it for sale are completely different.

-Let's face it.
-How we really live in a house and how we present a house for sale are, for most people, completely different.
-And the term staging can differ from home to home.
-Some homes may need just a good deep clean/declutter and regular maintenance for a "quick fix" prior to a scheduled showing, while others will show best with a change in furniture and accessory placement.
+Staging needs can differ from home to home.
+Some homes may only need a good deep clean prior to showings, while others will show best with a change in furniture and accessory placement.

-Whether using a client's existing furniture, supplementing with accessories for a cohesive look, or filling a vacant listing with my "magic furniture", there are many ways to prep a house for a great first impression and quick sell.
+Whether using a client's existing furniture, supplementing with accessories for a cohesive look, or filling a vacant listing with my "magic furniture", I can help you create a great first impression.

 Ready to start?
-Begin tackling this listing prep checklist (download PDF below) and contact me for professional real estate opinions and advise (particularly before investing in repairs or expensive updates).
+Begin tackling this listing prep checklist and contact me for a professional real estate opinion (before investing in repairs or expensive updates).